omerbulgak/trello-clone/README.md

 ### Start the Project

 * Clone this repository
-* In the cloned directory, run npm install r && npm start r
+* In the cloned directory, run `npm install && npm start`

 ## Authors